 Data Scientist Skills, Roles, and Responsibilities

-You should know the end to end process – right from identifying and defining the business problem, getting all the possible relevant data, making it structured, cleaning it, analyzing it, and communicating the insights to other important people involved.
+You should know the end-to-end process – starting from identifying and defining the business problem, and then moving to get all the possible relevant data, making it structured, cleaning it, analyzing it, and finally, communicating the insights to other important people involved.

 Well, that’s not it.
 You also need some business/domain knowledge, problem-solving and analytical skills, good (rather clever) communication skills, and a creative mindset.

-Data analyst skills are limited to technical skills and knowledge of different tools to make their job easier.
-You should also note that the job is focused – analyze the data!
+Data analyst skills are limited to technical skills and knowledge of different tools to make the job easier.
+You should also note that the job is focused i.e. analyze the data!

-From left to right, we move from Hindsight, insight, and then foresight.
-The predictive and prescriptive analysis is part of foresight, whereas diagnostic is insight.
+From left to right, we move from hindsight, insight, and then foresight.
+The predictive and prescriptive analysis is part of foresight, whereas diagnostic analysis is insight.